MasterOz786/Academic/README.md

 # Introduction

 A 2D game made using C++ utilizing OOP.
-A basic implementation of Graphs, Adjacency Lists and relevant algorithms such as Djisktra.
+A basic implementation of graphs, adjacency lists and relevant algorithms such as Djisktra.

 ## Build Instructions

 After cloning, compile the code using the following commands

-### Windows
+### Windows (Powershell)

 g++ source.cpp -o m; ./m;